shinolab/autd3-old-monorepo/doc/book/src/en/FFI/csharp.md

 If you want to use it from Unity, use the unitypackage available at [GitHub Release](https://github.com/shinolab/autd3/releases).

-After installing this package, go to `Project Settings > Player` and check `Allow 'unsafe' code`.
-Also, add `-nullable:enable` in `Additional Compiler Arguments` to suppress warnings.

 **Note that the Unity version has a left-handed coordinate system with z-axis inversion, and the unit of distance is in meters.**

 ## Usage